 I used to be terrible at setting boundaries at work.

-In my last job, I was constantly chasing the next promotion and the next pay raise, so I would say “yes” to every request, and I’d go above and beyond to come up with new projects that would help the organization.
+In my last job, I was constantly chasing the next promotion and the next pay raise.
+I said “yes” to every request, and I’d go above and beyond to come up with new projects that would help the organization.

 Message received.
-Shut up, put your head down, go above and beyond, and get ALL of the work done without complaining.
+Shut up.
+Put your head down.
+Go above and beyond.
+Get ALL of the work done without complaining.

 This strategy did indeed work.
 I doubled my income in 4 years, and I was finally promoted for the second time.

-Unfortunately, I was miserable and knew I couldn’t continue at this pace.
+Unfortunately, I was miserable and knew I couldn’t continue at that pace.
 So, I quit.

-Within the last year, things have completely shifted for me.
-I decided to accept a part-time job and have focused on setting appropriate boundaries at work so that I have time and brain space to focus on things in my life that are important to me.
+Within the last year and a half, things have completely shifted for me.
+I decided to accept a part-time job and have focused on setting appropriate boundaries at work.
+Now, I have time and brain space to focus on things in my life that are important to me.

 Adjusting My Perspective on Work

 This change didn’t happen overnight.
-It didn’t flip a switch and decide one day to completely shift my approach.
+It didn’t flip a switch and decide one day and completely shift my approach.